 LARP 780, Fall or Spring

 These advanced seminars explore advanced ideas in contemporary landscape architectural design and theory.
 A special link is made between the analysis of built work and text to design practice and the making of projects.
-Topics include the intersections of art, nature and creativity; practices of analysis and criticism; ideas of urbanism and infrastructure; collaborative ventures and cross-disciplinarity; vision and visuality; and representational structures, both verbal and visual.
-These courses fulfill the Landscape Architecture Theory III requirement and are open to all interested School of Design students.
+Topics include the intersections of art, nature and creativity; practices of analysis and criticism; ideas of urbanism and infrastructure; collaborative ventures and cross-disciplinarily; vision and visuality; and representational structures, both verbal and visual.
+These courses fulfill the Landscape Architecture Theory III requirement and are open to all interested Weitzman students.

 LARP 796, Fall or Spring

 An independent studio may be undertaken in the final semester but is not required.
 The independent studio is intended to provide highly motivated students who have demonstrated their ability to work independently with the opportunity to pursue topics that extend the boundaries of the profession.
 For permission, students must prepare a written proposal in the preceding semester and apply for approval from the faculty.
 Details available in the Landscape Architecture department office.

 LARP 999, Fall or Spring